Sometimes its the simple prayer of a desperate heart that changes everything.

 With the rain pounding my windshield, tears began streaming down my face, making it harder to see.

-In my desperatness, I added “I am my beloved’s and he is mine, his banner over me is love, taken from the Old Testament book, Songs of Songs.
+In my desperatness, I added “I am my beloved’s and he is mine, his banner over me is love,” written in the Old Testament book, Songs of Songs.

-I finaly made it to the intersection, as one by one, each car navigated their turns.
-In the pouring down rain, I completed my turn onto Vasco Road, heading towards Livermore, still crying and praying with all my heart.
+I finaly made it to the intersection, as one by one, each car negotiated their turns, either left, right, or straight.
+In the pouring down rain, I made a righthand turn onto Vasco Road, heading towards Livermore, still crying and praying with all my heart.

 As soon as my headlights lit up the car in front of me, I could read their license plate frame.
-It read:
+It read in big bold reflective letters:

 I had to wipe my eyes, just to confirm what I was seeing was real.
 My heart became instantly alive again.
 My soul began to soar!
 I heard God, loud and clear, in the depths of my heart.